-- Very bad and sometimes deadly heart problems like heart failure have happened with Cytoxan.
+- Very bad and sometimes deadly heart problems like heart failure have happened with Cytoxan (cyclophosphamide injection).
 Talk with the doctor.

 - Other types of cancer may rarely happen later in life.

-- Lung problems have happened with Cytoxan.
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Some people have had lung problems with Cytoxan (cyclophosphamide injection).
+Sometimes, this has been deadly.
+Call your doctor right away if you have signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.

 - This medicine may affect fertility.
 Fertility problems may lead to not being able to get pregnant or father a child.
 In both men and women, this may go back to normal but sometimes it may not.
 Talk with your doctor.

-- Periods may stop in women treated with Cytoxan.
+- Periods may stop in women treated with Cytoxan (cyclophosphamide injection).
 This may not go back to normal.
-Women treated with this medicine may go through menopause at a younger age than normal.
+Women treated with Cytoxan (cyclophosphamide injection) may go through menopause at a younger age than normal.
 Talk with your doctor.

 - This medicine may cause harm to the unborn baby or loss of the unborn baby if you take it while you are pregnant.